peterchettiar/DEngZoomCamp_2025/Module-4-analytics-engineering/README.md

 ![image](https://github.com/user-attachments/assets/a0f9bf42-76c7-4315-8782-4c03840a0fae)

-2. Next we write the following query into our `dims_zone.sql` model.
+2. Next we write the following query into our `dim_zones.sql` model.
 ```sql
 {{
     config(